Quaggles/SwarmUI-FaceTools/README.md

 ### An error occurs when clicking 'Generate' when using ReActor

-Read through the [ReActor Troubleshooting Guide](https://github.com/Gourieff/comfyui-reactor-node#troubleshooting) and see if any match your error.
+Read through the [ReActor Troubleshooting Guide](https://github.com/Gourieff/ComfyUI-ReActor#troubleshooting) and see if any match your error.

 ### I get 'ComfyUI execution error CUDA_PATH is set but CUDA wasn't able to be loaded'

 I had this happen even when CUDA_PATH pointed to a valid CUDA toolkit installation, try going to 'System Properties/Environment Variables' and removing `CUDA_PATH` to see if it fixes your problem, this may effect other software finding CUDA.

-### I can't see the ReActor or CodeFormerCF parameter groups
+### I can't see the ReActor parameter groups

-Open the 'Comfy Workflow' tab and check that the relevant nodes can be added there, if you cannot add the nodes in the ComfyUI workflow then they are not installed correctly and you might need to ask for help installing them on their respective pages [ReActor](https://github.com/Gourieff/comfyui-reactor-node), [FaceRestoreCF](https://github.com/mav-rik/facerestore_cf) or the [SwarmUI discord](https://discord.gg/swarmui-1243166023859961988).
+Open the 'Comfy Workflow' tab and check that the relevant nodes can be added there, if you cannot add the nodes in the ComfyUI workflow then they are not installed correctly and you might need look through the [ReActor Github](https://github.com/Gourieff/ComfyUI-ReActor) or the [SwarmUI Discord](https://discord.gg/swarmui-1243166023859961988).

 ### If all else fails
 Ask for help on the [SwarmUI discord](https://discord.gg/swarmui-1243166023859961988)